Summary

 Association dues are $700.

 They could invest $1,000,000 at 7% per annum, generating a monthly income of $5,333.
-The two will get about $2,000 monthly in social security, totaling $4,000.
+The two will receive approximately $2,000 per month in Social Security, totaling $4,000.
 Their out-of-pocket monthly housing expense would be significantly less.
-However, rents could rise, neighbors could be pesky, the homeowners committee may bother them, or the property owner could sell the condo, highlighting the potential risks of this option and the need for caution.
+However, rents could rise, neighbors could be pesky, the homeowners’ committee may bother them, or the property owner could sell the Condo, highlighting the potential risks of this option and the need for caution.

 Option #3: They could rent their large house out for $7,000 to $10,000 per month to strangers and then rent a much smaller home for $4,000.
-This option, however, would involve being a landlord and possibly getting flaky tenants who might damage the property, forcing them to spend money on repairs.
-Converting into a rental is rarely a good idea unless compelled to do so because of one of the parties' diminished health or death.
+This option, however, would involve being a landlord and possibly dealing with unreliable tenants who might damage the property, forcing them to spend money on repairs.
+Converting into a rental is rarely a good idea unless compelled to do so because of one of the parties’ diminished health or death.

 With all the above options comes the gruesome reality of how to downsize and rid themselves of a lifetime’s worth of stuff that the couple felt were valuable collectibles, antiques, and heirlooms.
 The kids looked at all their stuff as old-fashioned and out of step with the times; their kids preferred the modern classic look.
 They quickly discovered that style preferences had changed.
 The collection that the parents valued had no value to them and was considered a burden by the children.